-Applications for one or more type of social housing (public, community and Aboriginal housing) can be lodged online, by phone or by attending your local Family and Community Services (FACS) Housing office, Customer Service Centre or participating community housing provider.
+Applications for one or more type of social housing (public, community and Aboriginal housing) can be lodged online, by phone or by attending your local Communities and Justice (DCJ) Housing office, Customer Service Centre or participating community housing provider.

 The social housing provider the form is lodged with will conduct an initial assessment of the application and can be contacted by clients with existing applications who wish to update their details or check their application status.